Marty Kristian

 Marty Kristian (born Martins Vanags on 27 May 1947) is a German-born, British-based musician.
 He grew up, and started his musical career, in Australia, as a solo artist.
-He is a singer-song writer-guitarist and, in the 1970s, he became a heartthrob as a founding member of the New Seekers (1969–74, 1976–2002).
+He is a singer-songwriter-guitarist and, in the 1970s, he became a heartthrob as a founding member of the New Seekers (1969–74, 1976–2002).

 Biography

 Martins Vanags was born in Leipzig, Germany in 1947 to Latvian-born parents, Paul and Rute "Ruth" Vanags.
 His father died before he turned one-year-old and he migrated to Australia with his mother in 1950.
 He attended Northcote High School for secondary education and then started a course in architecture at Melbourne University.
 He left after a year when his widowed mother became ill and worked as a trainee draughtsman to support her.

 Kristian played with local bands in his spare time – his breakthrough came when he appeared on TV pop music series, The Go!!
 Show.
 His debut single, "We Didn't Ask to Be Brought Here", a cover version of Bobby Darin's 1965 hit, was issued in 1966.
 In August he performed Bob Dylan's "One Too Many Mornings" on The Go!!
 Show.

 Kristian supported a local tour by United Kingdom pop singer, Crispian St. Peters.
 In March 1967 he released his second single, "I'll Give You Love", a song written and produced by St. Peters.
 He explained to Beverley Cooper of The Australian Women's Weekly why he had to leave his day job, "I wasn't getting enough sleep.
 Sometimes I would be out singing until two a.m.
 Then I had to get up and be in my office at nine in the morning.
 It was too much."
 Aside from singing he contributed to his performance style by designing his own clothing, "I like clothes that bring out the personality of the wearer...
 I don't go for bright colors.
 I think the real modern look depends on cut rather than color."
 Cooper described his favourite look as a "military style jacket with bell-bottom trousers."